 The Friends of Fort Knox (FOFK), an organization that works to preserve the building, received an email from retired New Hampshire state trooper Keith Rayeski who came across something he couldn’t explain while visiting the fort.
 He described a white object with no head or limbs that appeared in an arched doorway approximately 15 yards away in an alley.

 It moved from right to left then vanished.
 When Rayeski went to the end of the alley to see who had passed by, no one was there.
-He claims that, if it had legs, it would have stood approximately 5′ 8″ tall and that it disappeared in a place where “no human could have gone.”
-Click here to read Rayeski’s email (search the page for “Retired Trooper sees ghost at Fort Knox 8/13/2011” – it is about halfway down).
+He claims that, if it had legs, it would have stood approximately 5′ 8″ tall and that it disappeared in a place where “no human could have gone.” ( “Retired Trooper sees ghost at Fort Knox 8/13/2011” ).